 Treats are also important, you need to know that there is no certain age where you should start giving treats to your chicks, just make sure that they enjoy the treats as much you enjoy giving it to them.
 And also I think it is worth mentioning that the size of the treat matters because over-feeding your chicks can lead to problems with their developing digestive system.

 Keeping your chicks protected sounds easy, but it can be a lot complicated.
 If your family or friends wants to play and cuddle with your new chicks, make sure that you take some time to explain how gentle the chicks are and how NOT to handle them.
 If you decide on making your own brooder make sure that you use a net for the roof so that everyone can see them but no one can touch them.

 Monitoring their growth is very important, although grown-up chickens cannot fly or jump high enough in some cases.
 However, the chicks are highly capable of getting in and out of tight spaces and jumping.

 By monitoring their growth you will know when it is ok to let them out and when is too early.

 5. What About Letting Them Outside

 Did you like this article?
-What do you do with your baby chicks to make them grow in to healthy chickens?
-Make sure that you share your thoughts and opinions with us through the comment section of via e-mail at firstname.lastname@example.org
+What do you do with your baby chicks to make them grow into healthy chickens?
+Make sure that you share your thoughts and opinions with us through the comment section or via e-mail at firstname.lastname@example.org